mkartyshov/Android/readme.md

-Simple apps, complete courses and tasks
+Simple training apps and stuff